The Chia pool protocol has been designed for security and decentralization. It does not rely on any 3rd party, closed code, or trusted behavior.

 When not pooling, farmers receive signage points from full nodes every 9 seconds, and send these signage points to the harvester.

-See Section 3.5 for more details.
+See the Signage and Infusion Points page for more details.

 Each signage point is sent along with the